Abbeville County, South Carolina

 Abbeville County is a county located in the U.S. state of South Carolina.
 As of the 2020 census, its population was 24,295.
 Its county seat is Abbeville.
 It is the first county (or county equivalent) in the United States alphabetically.
-Abbeville County is traditionally included in the Upstate region of South Carolina.
-For a time, the county was included in the Greenwood, SC Micropolitan Statistical Area, but as of 2018 it was no longer included.
+Abbeville County included in the Greenville-Spartanburg-Anderson, SC Combined Statistical Area, known colloquially as the Upstate or the Upcountry.

 History

 Both Abbeville County and the county seat, Abbeville, get their name from the town of Abbeville, France, the native home of an early settler.
 The county was originally part of Ninety-Six District, South Carolina, but was designated Abbeville County in 1785, with parts of the county later going to the creation of the counties of Greenwood and McCormick.
 Abbeville County was settled by mostly Scotch Irish and French-Huguenot farmers in the mid-18th century.